 The SriLankan Aviation College promotes itself as offering world-class aviation training with various accreditations and affiliations.
 They have modern facilities, including flight simulators and comprehensive online resources, that support their training programs.
 Being linked to the national airline also provides students with real-world insights into airline operations.

 Asian Aviation Centre operates a flying training school with an emphasis on ab initio flight training.
-Their facilities are designed to support students from their initial training flights through to the completion of exams conducted by the Director General of Civil Aviation of Sri Lanka.
+Their facilities help students from their first training flights to the end of exams.
+These exams are run by the Director General of Civil Aviation of Sri Lanka.

 At Millennium College of Aviation Studies (MCAS), the institution prides itself on taking aviation education to greater heights, with an array of aviation programs and pathways to aviation degrees and even master’s degrees.